tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 This draft defines a certificate compression mechanism suitable for use with [RFC 8879: TLS Certificate Compression](https://www.rfc-editor.org/rfc/rfc8879.html).

 The intent of this draft is to provide a compelling alternative to [draft-kampanakis-tls-scas](https://www.ietf.org/id/draft-kampanakis-tls-scas-latest-03.html) as it provides better compression, doesn't require any additional retries or error handling if connections fail and doesn't require clients to be frequently updated with new intermediate certificates.
+(TODO) Also avoids the risk of servers being incentivised not to have correct certificates in the first place.

 [CBOR Encoded X.509 (C509)](https://www.ietf.org/archive/id/draft-ietf-cose-cbor-encoded-cert-05.html) defines a concise alternative format for X.509 certificates.
 If this format were to become widely used on the WebPKI, defining an alternative version of this draft specifically for C509 certificates would be sensible.